func4plus1/lmiad/README.md

 (2015) [Hidden Technical Debt in Machine Learning Systems](https://papers.nips.cc/paper/2015/file/86df7dcfd896fcaf2674f757a2463eba-Paper.pdf)

+Technical debt =
-> the long term costs incurred by moving quickly in software engineering.
+ * "the long term costs incurred by moving quickly in software engineering."

-> Technical debt may be paid down by refactoring code, improving unit tests, deleting dead code, reducing dependencies, tightening
-APIs, and improving documentation.
+Paying technical debt:

-> The goal is not to add new functionality, but to enable future improvements, reduce errors, and improve maintainability.
+* "The goal is not to add new functionality, but to enable future improvements, reduce errors, and improve maintainability."

-> Deferring such payments results in compounding costs.
-Hidden debt is dangerous because it compounds silently.
+* "Deferring such payments results in compounding costs.
+Hidden debt is dangerous because it compounds silently"

+ML Technical Debt
-> In this paper, we argue that ML systems have a special capacity for incurring technical debt, because they have all of the maintenance problems of traditional code plus an additional set of ML-specific issues.
+* *ML systems have a special capacity for incurring technical debt, because they have all of the maintenance problems of traditional code plus an additional set of ML-specific issues.*

+Technical debt may be paid down by
+* refactoring code
+* improving unit tests
+* deleting dead code
+* reducing dependencies
+* tightening API's
+* improving documentation.

 > This debt may be difficult to detect because it exists at the system level rather than the code level.